samikh-git/perpetua/localrag/README.md

 localrag add path\to\file
 ```

-Adds a file to the staging area.
-For now, this can only happen with one file at a time.
-In future versions, batch adding will be supported.
+Adds a file/directory to the staging area.
 This copies the file to the staging directory in the `.rag` directory.
 It will take a little time.

 ### Committing